sailfishos-oneplus5/important/README.md

 ## Releases

 I will add releases occasionally to [their dedicated page](../../releases) on this repo.
-If you just want notifications about new releases, feel free to adjust this [repo's notification settings](https://help.github.com/en/articles/watching-and-unwatching-releases-for-a-repository) for yourself
+If you just want notifications about new releases, feel free to adjust this [repo's notification settings](https://help.github.com/en/articles/watching-and-unwatching-releases-for-a-repository) for yourself.

 ## Building from source
 The build guide expects an x64-based Linux environment for building the Sailfish OS source code, related packages and LineageOS HAL side + around 50 GB of free space on top of that to comfortably build everything without issues.
 Also 4+ GB of RAM is required: the more the better.